 Traian was impressed with the family’s openness to hearing about God, and learning about God’s unconditional love for them, demonstrated practically in the support given to them, has been transformational.
 The children shared what they had learned at Christian groups and camps with their parents, who were intrigued.
 Wanting to know more, they began to attend some church meetings.

 Mother Nicoleta was particularly impacted, as she tearfully recalls:

-The family were so encouraged by the love and care shared with the by our MWB coordinator and volunteers.
+The family were very much encouraged by the love and care shared with them by our MWB coordinator and volunteers.
 Eldest son Bogdan was the first of the family to give his life to Jesus.
 His mother followed, and they were very happy to be embraced by a Christian community that steered them in the right direction.

 To please the rest of the family, father Albert agreed to attend church too, which proved to be a life-changing decision:

-‘Everything I heard went straight to my heart.
-I returned home full of joy and I immediately wanted to become a Christian,’ he shares.
+"Everything I heard went straight to my heart.
+I returned home full of joy and I immediately wanted to become a Christian," he shared.